Katsu!: Characters

 A junior at Kōyō High School where he excels at Classical Chinese.
-His mother died five years before the story begins.
-He and his friend Kyōta join Mizutani Boxing Gym with the ulterior motive of getting closer to Katsuki Mizutani, whose father owns the gym.
-He is very good at dodging due to his sister's love of throwing things at him when she was little.
-While he initially believes he is a bantamweight, it turns out his scales at home are off by three kilograms, and he is actually a featherweight.

-His biological father, Ryūsuke Akamatsu, and his adoptive father who raised him, Hachigorō Satoyama, have two completely different boxing styles, and Katsuki has inherited traits of each style, incorporating them into his own unique style.

-Katsuki won both the inter-high school championships and the National Sports Festival championship titles twice each, as well as the overall high school championship once, for a total of five titles.
-He has also sparred twice with Katsuki Mizutani and once with Shūsaku Nikaidō (who is in a different weight class).
-He defeats Shinichi Misaki twice in unofficial matches and remains undefeated on and off the record since he officially started boxing.
+His mother, Sachiko Satoyama (里山 佐知子, Satoyama Sachiko), died five years ago.
+He and his friend Kyōta join Mizutani Boxing Gym to get closer to Katsuki Mizutani, whose father owns the gym.
+His dodging ability stems from his sister's childhood habit of throwing objects at him.
+Though he believes he is a bantamweight, his home scale is off by three kilograms, making him a featherweight.
+His biological father, Ryūsuke Akamatsu (赤松 隆介, Akamatsu Ryūsuke), and adoptive father, Hachigorō Satoyama, employ contrasting boxing styles, both of which Katsuki incorporates into his own.
+He wins the inter-high school championships and the National Sports Festival twice each, plus one overall high school title, totaling five championships.
+He spars twice with Katsuki Mizutani and once with Shūsaku Nikaidō, defeats Shinichi Misaki twice in unofficial matches, and remains undefeated since turning professional after failing college entrance exams.

-After failing the entrance exam to enter college, he obtained his professional boxing license.